-So what’s a person to do if they’ve left the workforce, along with their employer-provided health insurance, but are still too young to apply for Medicare?
+But what’s a person to do if they’ve left the workforce, along with their employer-provided health insurance, and are still too young to apply for Medicare?

 Alternatives to Medicare for those not yet 65

 As you age, health care becomes increasingly important, which translates into higher premium prices every year of your life.

 But just because you’re looking at retiring early or already have, that doesn’t mean you have to sit around counting the days to your 65th birthday.

 Take your health into your own hands by exploring one of these alternatives:

 Employers with fewer than 20 employees aren’t legally required to provide you with coverage after you’ve retired, but some may offer partial or temporary coverage or even a full extension of your benefits in retirement.